 Trees for babies scheme

-To encourage the planting of more trees, and promote the benefits that trees bring to the city, we'll give you a tree to mark your baby's birth.
+To encourage the planting of trees in peoples gardens and to promote the many benefits that trees bring to the city, Cambridge City Council will gift you a tree to plant in your garden to mark your baby's birth.

 We aim to deliver your tree between November and February,which is the best time of year to plant.
 To do this we order trees in September, so any applications received after 31 August will be kept until the following September.